LaunchCodeEducation/linux/content/file-system/slides/fullscreen.md

 ## Other Root Level Directories

-Check the vertical slides for the top level description of the remaining TLDP top level directories.
+Check the slides below for the top level description of the remaining TLDP top level directories.

-We will not be covering the details of these directories, however you can learn more at the [Linux Filesystem Hierarchy from TLDP](https://tldp.org/LDP/Linux-Filesystem-Hierarchy/Linux-Filesystem-Hierarchy.pdf)
+We will not be covering the details of these directories, however you can learn more at the [Linux Filesystem Hierarchy from TLDP](https://tldp.org/LDP/Linux-Filesystem-Hierarchy/Linux-Filesystem-Hierarchy.pdf).

 ___